JekiTheMonkey/ekithemonkey.github.io/_posts/2023-09-23-Lyra-Seamless-Travel.md

 }
 ```

-The method became way bigger that the original one because I tend to rewrite things in the easiest way to debug as
+The method became way bigger than the original one because I tend to rewrite things in the easiest way to debug as
 possible.
 However in here we're interested in 2 main things:

 - `PS` is spawned deferred (note `SpawnInfo.bDeferConstruction = true`), then we broadcast the